prasannabhat38/events_etl/README.md

 1.Set up a new virtual-env (see https://realpython.com/python-virtual-environments-a-primer/) Install boto3 for accessing AWS S3 via APIs pip install boto3

 2. Update AWS access_key_id and secret_access_key in 'events_etl/aws_config'

 3. cd events_etl; python -m tests

+4. The test will invoke the processor and dump the output in 'events_etl/output' folder

 # Further enhancements/ optimisations
 Enhancements: